Galaxypedia-Wiki/Galaxypedia/content/wiki/Events/Ultimate Retro Event 2022/index.md

 ---
 aliases:
   - /wiki/Ultimate-Retro-Event-2022
 categories:
   - Events
   - Ultimate Retro Ship Event 2022
 title: Ultimate Retro Event 2022
+---

----The **_Ultimate Retro Event 2022_** was an event that started in August 25, 2022 and concluded at September 8, 2022.
+The **_Ultimate Retro Event 2022_** was an event that started in August 25, 2022 and concluded at September 8, 2022.

 ## Overview